 Client arrested here at LAX on a North Carolina district court Order to Show Cause relating to child abduction.
 KMBL attorney got bond and court ordered child released from State authorities and into client’s custody with promise to return child to North Carolina court.

 Client charged with bank robbery.
 KMBL attorney showed government and court the client’s innocence through cross-examination at bail hearing.
 Case was dismissed.

 Client arrested on warrant from San Diego charging escape, and obtained dismissal of charges.
-KMBL attorney established misidentification at bail hearing by producing documents and witnesses to show authorities arrested the wrong person.
+MBL attorney established misidentification at bail hearing by producing documents and witnesses to show authorities arrested the wrong person.
 Case was dismissed.

 “These cases do not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter.”